 For the first three days we will be staying in the old Medina of Marrakech where we will explore the labyrinth of souks, visit some of the historic palaces, tombs and famous gardens while absorbing the sights, sounds and smells of this magical city.
 From the hustle and bustle of old Marrakech we will travel to the peace and calm of countryside.
 We will spend a day, or longer, trekking in the mountains, yet there will be ample time to saunter around Imil and get to know the village.
-When I went on a recce at the beginning of April, the cherry trees where in full flower, the apple blossom was about to open.
-Plus, the peaks were still capped with snow.
+In April, the cherry trees will be in full flower, the apple blossom will be about to open yet the peaks will still be capped with snow.

-An early start, before breakfast, to explore some of the city as it begins to wake up, the traders arrive and begin to set up for the day.
-Later in the morning we go to the Ben Youssef Medera, A Koranic learning centre founded six centuries ago.
-A photography workshop would not be complete with a trip to the nearby Maison de la Photographie, which houses a collection of vintage Moroccan photos dating from 1870 to 1950s.
-The afternoon is free.
-In the evening we will all meet up to review pictures and have supper at Les Trois Mages.
+An early start, before breakfast, to explore the city as it begins to wake up and the traders arrive to set up for the day.
+Later in the morning we will go to the Ben Youssef Medersa, Koranic learning centre founded six centuries ago.
+This workshop would not be complete without a trip to the nearby Maison de la Photographie, which houses a collection of vintage Moroccan photos dating from 1870 to 1950s.
+The afternoon is free to relax, take more pictures or edit those you have already taken.
+In the evening we will all meet up to review pictures before going out to supper

 Pack a reliable pair of walking boots and a warm, windproof jacket, as most of the day we will be out, trekking in the mountains with our guide and it can get quite chilly.
 There will be plenty opportunities to stop and take pictures and we will break for lunch, which is included.
 By the end of March the cherry blossom should be in full bloom and the trees will be just about coming into leaf.
 In the evening we will review the pictures you have taken throughout the day.